bastelfreak/crane2/README.md

 - Trigonometric operations are slightly different to matrix operations

-## Changes by All
+## Changes by Lars Wallberg

 - create GUI, interfaces and classes
-- create Code for all these functions and classes
+- projectleader for the base of the code for most of these functions and classes

 ## Changes by Tim Meusel